MagnusDex/Hangman/README.md

 ### Platform

-This text is written from the Windows perspective, but is useful also for other operation systems.
+This text is written from the perspective of Visual Studio 2022 on Windows, but is useful also for other systems.

 ### Secret API Key
 This application accesses an external API to get random words.